aniww/day_greeter/README.md

 This gem allows you to greet your user with good morning, afternoon etc, based on the server timezone as a default setting.

-If your users are going to be from different timezones you can use our javascript option so that they can have correct greeting based on there timezones.
+If your users are going to be from different timezones you can use our javascript option so that they can have correct greeting based on their timezones.

 ## Installation